How to Plan the Perfect Trip: What to Do Before You Travel

 12. Pack up your suitcases and hit the road jack!

 I do hope that this was helpful in assisting you to plan your next adventure, and hopefully you can travel with more comfort and ease.
-Have more fun and less frantic, and don’t forget to live the life you deserve!
+Have more fun and less frantic, and always have the courage to live the life you deserve!